• Tag

 Who said your engagement ring shouldn’t have a pop of colour?
 A recent trend we’ve been seeing lately is a move away from the traditional clear precious gemstones and towards blues, reds and greens.

 Traditionally, coloured gemstones are often associated with royals.
 Think, the late Princess Diana’s gorgeous blue sapphire engagement ring.
 However, more brides-to-be are indulging in a little colour when it comes to their wedding rings with vibrant blood-red rubies and shimmering green emeralds at the top of the list.
-Just recently, actress Megan Fox got engaged with an emerald/diamond stunner.
 Just make sure that when you’re picking out your favourite precious gemstone, you stick with stones that are 7-10 on the MOHs hardness scale to ensure it doesn’t get damaged.

 Any stone will work well for an engagement ring